linuxfreak90/FIFA18-CMMOD/README.md

 - Teams should play with a better line-up, change line-up a bit more
 - Higher chances of job manager offer(s)
 - Sim. results should be a bit more realistic
-- Higher chance of release clauses in some leagues (La Liga)
+- Higher chance of release clauses in some leagues (La Liga, La Liga 1|2|3)
 - Realistic club budgets
 - Remove CPUAI cheating
 - ..